abinit/abipy_book/abipy_book/lumabi/ifc_emb/lesson_ifc_emb.md

 # IFCs Embedding

-This section explains how to obtain the phonon modes of a defect system using the IFC (Interatomic Force Constant) embedding approach.
+This section explains how to obtain the phonon modes of a defect system using the Interatomic Force Constant (IFC) embedding approach.
 This method enables the calculation of both defect-localized and bulk-like phonon modes within a unified framework.
 We illustrate the process using the Sr[Li$_2$Al$_2$O$_2$N$_2$]:Eu$^{2+}$ example, first computing pristine and defect phonons, then performing the embedding.